 Woods, the Botanic Gardens, Golden Gate Park, Japanese Tea Garden, SF

-beaches, Golden Gate Bridge, and Twin Peaks (by foot or bike) are all
+beaches, Golden Gate Bridge, and Twin Peaks (car access on Portola) are all

-Parking lots forSF beachesand the Golden Gate Bridge are open.
+Parking lots forSF beaches, Twin Peaks,and the Golden Gate Bridge are open.
 But the Welcome Center lot and Merchant Road lot are closed.

-Restaurants can now be open for outdoor dining, and many restaurants are open for take-out or delivery.
+Restaurants can now be open to 50% capacity for indoor as well as outdoor dining, and many restaurants are open for take-out or delivery.

-Businesses can allow customers inside, but on a limited, 20% capacity basis (grocery stores 50%).
+Businesses can allow customers inside, up to 50% capacity.
 Malls are open.